Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 whole step -> whole step -> half step -> whole step -> whole step -> whole step -> half step

-In sheet music notation, the following represents a C major scale:
+In sheet music notation, the following represents the C major scale:

 {{< audio src="audio/c-major-scale.mp3" >}}
 {{< sheetmusic src="sheetmusic/c-major-scale.xml" mode="simple" >}}

-The **minor scale** follows a different pattern (starting from the root note):
+The **minor scale** follows a different pattern:

 whole step -> half step -> whole step -> whole step -> half step -> whole step -> whole step

-A C minor scale for example, looks like this:
+The C minor scale for example, looks like this:

 {{< audio src="audio/c-minor-scale.mp3" >}}
 {{< sheetmusic src="sheetmusic/c-minor-scale.xml" mode="simple" >}}

 Now, we can build so called **diatonic** chords from a scale.
-That means that we choose one of the notes in our scale as the root note and stack up thirds such that all resulting notes of our chord are also contained inside the scale.
+This means that we choose one of the notes in our scale as the root note and stack up thirds such that all resulting notes of our chord are also contained inside the scale.
 Let's say we're in the key of C major.
 A diatonic triad with the root *e* is a *Em* consisting of the notes *e*, *g* and *h*.
 Likewise, a diatonic triad with root *b* is a *Bdim* with notes *b*, *d* and *f*.